 Serve the LORD with gladness; Come before Him with joyful singing.Psalm 100:2(NASB)

-All the earth is summoned to serve the Lord with gladness and to come before Him with joyful singing, because our God is good and gracious.
+All the earth is summoned to: "Serve the Lord with gladness, come before Him with joyful singing," because our God is good and gracious.
 He is merciful and kind.
-He is faithful and long-suffering – and His compassion reaches from one generation to another and will remain into the eternal ages to come.
+He is faithful and long-suffering, and His compassion reaches from one generation to another and will remain into the eternal ages to come.

-In the New Testament Paul exhorts all Christians at Ephesus to speak to one another in psalms and hymns and spiritual songs – singing and making melody with your heart to the Lord.
-He also instructs the Colossian believers (and us) to let the word of Christ richly dwell within you, with all wisdom and teaching – admonishing one another with psalms and hymns and spiritual songs.. singing with thankfulness in your hearts to the Lord.
+In the New Testament, Paul exhorts all Christians at Ephesus: "Speak to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord."
+He also instructs the Colossian believers (and us) to: "Let the Word of Christ richly dwell within you, with all wisdom and teaching, admonishing one another with psalms and hymns and spiritual song,. singing with thankfulness in your hearts to the Lord."

-But it is also a demonstration of God's goodness and grace to the whole unsaved world, both Jew and Gentile alike – for it is not God's will that any should perish but that all should come to repentance – by turning from sin and believing in Christ for their redemption.
+But it is also a demonstration of God's goodness and grace to the whole unsaved world, both Jew and Gentile alike, for it is not God's will that any should perish but that all should come to repentance, by turning from sin and trusting in Christ for their redemption.

-Heavenly Father, thank You for the “Old Hundredth” and for the call to lift up our voices in worship, praise and thanksgiving for all that You have done for us, and for all men.
-We praise You for our creation as new creatures in Christ and for Your promise to preserve us throughout this life.
-And we praise and thank You that the day is coming when we will be glorified – spirit, soul and body – for we will see Jesus as He is and be made like unto Him – we praise and worship You with grateful hearts and songs of thankfulness – AMEN.
+Heavenly Father, thank You for the 'Old Hundredth' and for the call to lift up our voices in worship, praise, and thanksgiving, for all that You have done for us.
+I praise You for my creation as a new creature in Christ and for Your promise to preserve me throughout this life.
+I praise and thank You that the day is coming when I will be glorified, spirit, soul, and body, for I will see Jesus as He is and be made like Him.
+I praise and worship You with a grateful heart and with songs of thankfulness.
+In Jesus' name, AMEN.